 The instructor will provide tool instructions and test cases for practice.
 Design engineers completing this course will be able to perform Static Timing Analysis using Primetime or any other STA tool in multiple phases of the integrated circuit design process.

-- Understanding timing closure
+- Drive timing closure for block or chip

 Skills Needed: Linux/Unix skills are required for lab exercises.